 There are 40+ 360-degree views here for your enjoyment

-Quail Springs is a small picnic area that is a perfect start to show you what the Park is like.
+Quail Springs is a small picnic area that is a perfect start to show you what the rest of the picnic areas will be like throughout the Park.
 Wonderful trees, grand rock faces, picnic tables, and BBQ grills.
-Most of the campgrounds and picnic areas in the Park will be similar to this.
 There are only eight tables here so you will have to get here early if you want to lock one down.
-This is our night time favorite as well.
-The Park closes at night but does not close its gates.
-In other words, if you want to star gaze and hear the howling of coyotes in the distance in complete darkness and silence, it won’t cost you anything at the gate.
+This is our night time favorite to star gaze and hear the howling of coyotes in the distance in complete darkness and silence, and it won’t cost you anything at the gate.
 That’s a plus!
 You can bring $30 worth of nighttime snacks instead!
-And this is really close to the gate and the short trip back to civilization.

 There is one hike here:

 Quail Wash to West Entrance: 17.9 miles with an elevation gain of 1,614 feet

 There are 70+ 360-degree views here for your enjoyment.

 Hidden Valley is an awesome place to relax, have a picnic, and climb on easy little boulders.
 This is definitely a family oriented location.
 Way back in 1936, Bill Keys (of Keys Ranch and Keys View) established a gap between the wall to move his cattle herds through.
 Today, this is the main access point of Hidden Valley.
 Don’t skip out on hiking to the nearby rock formations with awesome names like: The Blob, Locomotion Rock, Cyclops Rock, and Turtle Rock.

 There are three hiking trails that start in the Hidden Valley Picnic Area:

 Hidden Valley Nature Trail: 1-mile loop with an elevation gain of 114 feet